A cordless copper tubing cutter is a tool that eliminates the wrist bending required with traditional tube cutters.

-Workers who disassemble and remove damaged or worn pipe may face hazards from stressful hand & wrist activity.
+Workers who cut, thread, hammer and bend pipes and vessel tubes may face hazards from stressful hand & wrist activity.

 Performing stressful hand activities while cutting, threading, hammering and bending pipes and vessel tubes can lead to tendon inflammation (tendonitis) in the hand, wrist, or shoulder, or carpal tunnel syndrome.

 Hand/wrist tendonitis is a condition caused by using the hands in ways that are forceful or repetitive, or by putting the hands in awkward postures (postures in extreme joint positions).
 In general terms, tendonitis is an inflammation of the tendons, which are the fibers that attach muscles to bones.
 Since many muscles and tendons are used to control the hand and wrist, there are several types of tendonitis that are grouped together and labeled as ‘hand/wrist tendonitis.’
 All of these conditions are characterized by pain, swelling, warmth, redness, or discomfort of the fingers, hand or distal forearm.
 These disorders include deQuervain’s syndrome (thumb tendonitis), and tendonitis of the extensors and flexors of the forearm, wrist, and fingers.
 Trigger finger is another condition in the hand that involves the tendons.

 Work-Related Risk Factors

 - awkward postures during hand use (postures in extreme joint positions)

 Double jointedness (hyperlaxity) of the wrist, thumb, or fingers is a risk factor for tendonitis near the double joint.

 Specific areas of tendonitis may be traced back to specific activities that use the affected muscle or tendon.
 For example: